Hitesh-Aggarwal/feline_theme.nvim/README.md

 # feline_theme.nvim

-This is a feline opinionated feline config designed to be used as a plugin.
+This is a opinionated feline config designed to be used as a plugin.
 It automatically picks colors from applied colorscheme.

 ## Requirements: